sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Fixed noZoomOnHover for device icon on large screens.
 * (sbormann) The options of the change device-options-function are now sorted alphabetically.
 * (sbormann) Added option to configure appereance of VALVE_STATES for thermostats.
+* (sbormann) Fixed recognition of blank icon for device-filling states.

 ### 1.6.4 (2021-03-06)
 * (sbormann) Added select id dialog to change-device-states function.